PhwayThantChae/Heart-Failure-Prediction-With-Fairness-ML/README.md

 ## Fairlearn

 This folder holds all four models.
 Each model contains fairness metrics before and after bias mitigation.
+The bias reduction techniques include demographic parity and equalized odds for all models, and each are compared with accuracy, precision, recall, f1 score, and selection rate.

+### Citations
+[1] fedesoriano.
+(September 2021).
+Heart Failure Prediction Dataset.
+Retrieved December 5 from https://www.kaggle.com/fedesoriano/heart-failure-prediction.